Help

 Clicking on the participant's name will open the test on a separate tab and you can track the completion of the test.
 As soon as a person marks an answer, you immediately see the change as an instructor.

-As a student, you can enter the Class Quiz without registration by clicking on the link provided (for example: https://example.com/terem/ABC-123), all you have to do is type in our name.
+As a student, you can enter the virtual room without registration by clicking on the link provided (for example: https://example.com/rome/N7E-3FF), all you have to do is type in our name.

-Entering the Class Quiz you can start and answer the assigned tests.
+Entering the virtual room, you can start and answer the assigned tests.

 Each can only be completed once.